ProvableHQ/leo/documentation/leo_by_example/vote.md

 ./run.sh
 ```

 The `.env` file contains a private key and network type.
 This is the account that will be used to sign transactions and is checked for record ownership.
 When executing programs as different parties, be sure to set the `private_key` field in `.env` to the appropriate value.
-You can check out how we've set things up in `./run.sh` for a full example of how to run the program as different parties.
+You can check out how we have set things up in `./run.sh` for a full example of how to run the program as different parties.

 ## Walkthrough